RocketChat/EmbeddedChat/README.md

 ## Setting up Authentication

 Follow this [documentation](https://docs.rocket.chat/guides/administration/admin-panel/settings/oauth/google-oauth-setup) to receive the `GOOGLE_CLIENT_ID` as well as to setup Google SSO for EmbeddedChat.

+> Note: You need to disable TOTP for this to work!

 ## Development